andreadev-it/timetrap.nvim/README.md

 This plugin is meant to be a simple integration for the [timetrap timetracker](https://github.com/samg/timetrap).
 Most of the commands are currently just passed to it, but it includes improvements on the "t display" command, since it will allow you to edit your time sheets using vim-like keybindings.
+It also prevents the other commands output to block the workflow with the annoying "Press ENTER or command" prompt.

 ## Prerequisites